worldofgeese/BlueMicro_Builder/README.md

 # BlueMicro_Builder
-Initializes and builds your own BlueMicro_BLE firmware with a *Dvorak* keyboard layout for the Blue Wizard keyboard on *Linux*.
+Initializes and builds your own BlueMicro_BLE firmware with a *Dvorak* keyboard layout for the Blue Wizard module on *Linux*.
+The Blue Wizard is a module built around the Arduino Feather 52832 intended to upgrade Kinesis Advantage and Kinesis Advantage2 keyboards to be wireless Bluetooth-capable.

 ## First Time: Initializating the firmware